Skip to content

 “The main thing is to remove the tick entirely.
 If you’re not careful, a remnant of the head may be left in situ, which often leads to a prolonged local reaction with or without infection.
 If the tick is entirely removed, cleaning of the wound with soap and water is all that is needed.”

-If you’re concerned you’ve been bitten by a tick, our Symptom Checker in the nib App can help you.
-If you need to speak with a medical professional, you can access GP telehealth services through 24-7MedCare, plus online scripts and at-home topical medication delivery provided by our partner hub.health
+If you need to speak with a medical professional, you can access GP telehealth including phone consultations, online scripts and at-home topical medication delivery provided by our partner hub.health.

 If you have a known allergy to ticks, follow your ASCIA action plan.
 But if it’s your first allergic reaction, don’t attempt to remove the tick yourself – head straight to the emergency department.